MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/package-a-guide.md

 1. In the PC app, select **Home** to view a list of guides.

-1. Right-click the packaged guide you want to manage and choose to rename it, deactivate it, or copy the link to share it.
+1. Right-click the packaged guide you want to manage and choose oe of the following:

+   - **Rename**: Change the name of the packaged guide.

+   - **Deactivate**: Deactivate the packaged guide so it no longer appears in the library.
+To permanently delete it, contact an admin.

+   - **Copy link to this guide**: Copy the link to the packaged guide to share it with someone in the same environment.

+## Share a packaged guide with someone in a different environment

+1. Have the author of the guide [create a packaged guide](#package-a-guide-in-the-pc-app).

+1. Have the author [download the packaged guide](#download-a-packaged-guide-in-the-model-driven-app) and send you the .guide file.

+1. Access your environment and [upload the packaged guide](#upload-a-packaged-guide-in-the-model-driven-app).

 ## Download a packaged guide in the model-driven app

+Download a packaged guide to share it with others.

 1. [Open the model-driven app](open-model-driven-app.md) in Guides.

 1. Under **Content**, on the left side of the screen, select **Packaged Guides**.

 1. Navigate to the packaged guide file and select it.
 The record for the packaged guide opens.

+   > [!TIP]
+   > You can rename the packaged guide.

 1. Select the packaged guide link.
 A zip file automatically downloads to your downloads folder that you can share with others.